Jennifer B. Ezring

 Jenn advises clients on acquisition financings, leveraged buyouts, going-private transactions, recapitalizations, project financings, bridge lending and loan commitments, out-of-court debt restructurings, and other secured lending transactions.

 Jenn has practiced in a variety of industries, including communications, gaming, retail, energy, manufacturing, media, publishing and internet technology.
 She has a broad range of financing experience in both US and international transactions.

-Jenn was named to Crain’s list of Notable Women in Law and was recognized as one of The Secured Lender’s 50 Women in Commercial Finance.
-In 2022, Jenn was named a Structured Finance MVP by Law360 and was shortlisted for the Women in Business Law Awards Americas, Banking & Finance Lawyer of the Year.
+Jenn has been named to Crain’s list of Notable Women in Law and was recognized as one of The Secured Lender’s 50 Women in Commercial Finance.
+In 2023, Jenn was named among The Deal’s Top Women in Dealmaking and featured in ABF Journal’s Top Women in Asset-Based Lending.
+In 2022, she was named a Structured Finance MVP by Law360 and was shortlisted for the Women in Business Law Awards Americas, Banking & Finance Lawyer of the Year.

 Described in Chambers as a “great problem solver,” with "great experience," Jenn has been recommended as a leading finance lawyer by Chambers USA, IFLR1000 and The Legal 500, including being named as one of IFLR1000’s Women Leaders since 2020.
 She is also featured in Euromoney’s Women in Business Law Expert Guide in the area of banking and finance.
 Jenn is a member of the State Bar of New York, the New York State Bar Association and the American Bar Association.

 Jenn is a member of the Board of Directors of LiveGirl, Inc. and the Board of Governors of Multiplying Good.
 She has served on the Leadership Advisory Committee of the National Women’s Law Center and on Cahill’s Diversity and Inclusion Committee, and Women’s Initiatives Committee.